-Despite the growth in the Brazilian economy in recent years, today one in four Brazilians live in poverty.
+Despite the growth in the Brazilian economy in recent years, today one in four Brazilians lives in poverty.

 Find out more

-Find out more about how your church, business or school can get involved with the Partnership Scheme by emailing firstname.lastname@example.org or contact one of our offices directly.
+To find out more about how your church, business, school or other community group can partner with this project, email email@example.com or contact one of our area offices directly.